 Han brings with her 15 years of experience in the coffee industry, including five years as the head roaster at specialty coffee roaster Blue Bottle Coffee.
 She has over 7 years of roasting experience and is a certified Q Instructor by the Coffee Quality Institute.

-“I’m stoked to have an opportunity to work among a ton of super smart people,” she said.
+“I’m stoked to have an opportunity to work amongst a ton of super smart people,” she said.
 “I hope to enable my experience to make it relevant and whatever the department needs.”

 Han will serve as a representative of the Coffee Center both within and outside the UC Davis community, performing outreach, instructing students and researchers on how to use roasting equipment and communicating with interested faculty, community members and coffee industry representatives.